SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/RevisionHistory/RevisionHistory.md

 - Added information about `if` and `switch` expressions to the <doc:ControlFlow> chapter and the <doc:Expressions#Conditional-Expression> section.
+- Added the <doc:Macros> chapter,
+  with information about generating code at compile time.
 - Added information about boxed protocol types to the <doc:OpaqueTypes> chapter.
 - Updated the <doc:Attributes#Result-Building-Methods> section